SINTEFMedtek/CustusX/source/resource/filter/doc/org.custusx.resource.filter.md

 This class is parametrized over the type of the input image and the type of the output image.

-The input is assumed to be a binary image.
+The input is assumed to be a binary image, if labeled volume option is not selected.
 All non-zero valued voxels are set to 1 internally to simplify the computation.
 The filter will produce a skeleton of the object.
 The output background values are 0, and the foreground values are 1.

+If the labeled volume option is selected, the computation is performed for each value/label.
+The result mesh for each label is assigned an individiual color.

 A 26-neighbourhood configuration is used for the foreground and a 6-neighbourhood configuration for the background.
 Thinning is performed